rehierl/node-tree-outliner/about-h1-h6.md

 From a node's perspective: Any node within a document always belongs to some section, regardless if that section has a title or not.
-In addition to that, no node can have a direct relationship with (i.e. is associated with) two different sections at the same time.
+In addition to that, no node can have a direct relationship with two different sections at the same time.
 As a result, any node either directly belongs to some section, or it belongs to a different one.

 Note that multiple nodes may still belong to the same section.

-From a section's perspective: Any section always directly contains no node at all, a single node or more than one (in theory even infinitely many) nodes.
+From a section's perspective: Any section always directly contains no node at all, a single node or more than one, in theory even infinitely many, nodes.

-Note that a section, that does not directly contain any nodes, does not have to be empty (i.e. a section that only contains subsections is not empty - e.g. the content of a body element may consist of subsections only - see below).
+Note that a section, that does not directly contain any nodes, does not have to be empty (i.e. a section that only contains subsections is not empty - e.g. the content of a body element consist of subsections only - see below).

 The direct relationship between sections and nodes can therefore be classified as **a two-way, one-to-many (i.e. 1:N) relationship**.